Democratic Alliance (South Africa): Democratic Alliance Abroad

 The DA Abroad is the Democratic Alliance's supporters network for South Africans who live outside the South African border.
 The DA Abroad aims to grow the DA's overseas voter base, actively lobby for international awareness and influence for the furtherance of policies and action programmes of the DA and develop a global interconnected community that supports an open opportunity society for all.

 The Democratic Alliance Abroad (DA Abroad) was officially launched in November 2009.
 Previously the DA Abroad was led by Ludre Stevens between 2009 and 2015 and then by Francine Higham between 2015 and 2019 with Morné Van der Waltsleben as Global Operations Chair from 2013 to 2017.
 Between 2019 and 2021 it was led by Rory Jubber with Nigel Bruce acting as chairperson.
 On 27 August 2021, Ludre Stevens was elected unopposed as DA Abroad Leader.

 The DA Abroad has hubs in the UK, North America, Europe, Africa, Asia and Australasia.

 Democratic Alliance Young Leaders Programme

 The DA's Young Leaders Programme (YLP) is a political leadership development programme for South Africans between the ages of 18 and 35.

+Support base

+According to 2024 polling data the DA's support base is racially diverse, drawn mostly from the Coloured, Indian, and White racial minority groups.
+Supporters tend to be older, with 70.8% of supporters being over 40 years old; are more likely to be employed, are more likely to be higher income earners, and reside in urban areas.
+With a strong support base in major metropolitan areas and the Western Cape Province where the party is dominant.
+White voters constitute the largest single demographic group within the party's support base at 43.4%, followed by Coloured voters at 19.6%, Black voters at 18%, and Indian voters at 8.9%.
+This racial composition distinguishes the DA from other major South African parties, whose support bases are considerably more racially homogeneous.